mateodelnorte/servicebus/README.md

 ### Fully qualified url

-You may authenticate by providing `url` as an option when initializin the bus, or setting RABBITMQ_URL as an environment variable.
+You may authenticate by providing `url` as an option when initializing the bus, or setting RABBITMQ_URL as an environment variable.
 RabbitMQ uses basic auth url format for authentication.

 ```
 var bus = servicebus.bus({